An Improved Algorithm for Adversarial Linear Contextual Bandits via Reduction: Abstract

 \section{Abstract}

-We present an efficient algorithm for linear contextual bandits with adversarial losses and stochastic action sets.
+We present an oracle-efficient, near-optimal algorithm for linear contextual bandits with adversarial losses and stochastic action sets, only requiring a linear optimization oracle for the action sets in each round.
 Our approach reduces this setting to misspecification-robust adversarial linear bandits with fixed action sets.
-Without knowledge of the context distribution or access to a context simulator, the algorithm achieves $\tOO(\min\{d^2\sqrt{T}, \sqrt{d^3T\log K}\})$ regret and runs in $\poly(d,C,T)$ time, where $d$ is the feature dimension, $C$ is an upper bound on the number of linear constraints defining the action set in each round, $K$ is an upper bound on the number of actions in each round, and $T$ is number of rounds.
+Without knowledge of the context distribution or access to a context simulator, the algorithm achieves $\tOO(\min\{d^2\sqrt{T}, \sqrt{d^3T\log K}\})$ regret and runs in $\poly(d,T)$ time plus $\poly(d,T)$ calls to the linear optimization oracles, where $d$ is the feature dimension, $K$ is an upper bound on the number of actions in each round, and $T$ is number of rounds.
 This resolves the open question by \citet{liu2024bypassing} on whether one can obtain $\poly(d)\sqrt{T}$ regret in polynomial time independent of the number of actions.
-For the important class of combinatorial bandits with adversarial losses and stochastic action sets where the action sets can be described by a polynomial number of linear constraints, our algorithm is the first to achieve $\poly(d)\sqrt{T}$ regret in polynomial time, while no prior algorithm achieves even $o(T)$ regret in polynomial time to our knowledge.
+For the important class of combinatorial bandits with adversarial losses and stochastic action sets, our algorithm is the first to achieve $\poly(d)\sqrt{T}$ regret in polynomial time, while no prior algorithm achieves even $o(T)$ regret in polynomial time to our knowledge.
 When a simulator is available, the regret bound can be improved to $\tOO(d\sqrt{L^\star})$, where $L^\star$ is the cumulative loss of the best policy.